near/docs/docs/develop/node/archival/run-archival-node-without-nearup.md

 > You can skip the `--home` argument if you are fine with the default working directory in `~/.near`.
 If not, pass your preferred location.

 This command will create the required directory structure and will generate `config.json`, `node_key.json`, and `genesis.json` for `testnet` network.
+- `config.json` - Configuration parameters which are responsive for how the node will work.
+- `genesis.json` - A file with all the data the network started with at genesis.
+This contains initial accounts, contracts, access keys, and other records which represents the initial state of the blockchain.
+- `node_key.json` -  A file which contains a public and private key for the node.
+Also includes an optional `account_id` parameter which is required to run a validator node (not covered in this doc).
+- `data/` -  A folder in which a NEAR node will write it's state.

 > **Heads up**
 > The genesis file for `testnet` is big (6GB +) so this command will be running for a while and no progress will be shown.